- Home

 Sometimes prostate cancer does come back after treatment, which is known as a recurrence.
 If your PSA level starts to rise and the cancer has not spread beyond the prostate, this may mean you still have cancer cells in the prostate area.
 If this happens, you may be monitored with regular blood tests or you may be offered further treatment, which is known as salvage treatment.

 Your options will depend on the treatment you had.
-If you had surgery, you may be offered radiation therapy, and if you had radiation therapy, you may be offered further radiation therapy, surgery or other treatments.
-If the cancer has spread beyond the prostate, androgen deprivation therapy (ADT) is usually recommended and sometimes radiation therapy may be recommended.
+If you had surgery, you may be offered radiation therapy.
+If you had radiation therapy, some people may be offered further radiation therapy, while others may have the option of surgery or other treatments.
+If the cancer has spread beyond the prostate, androgen deprivation therapy (ADT) is usually suggested and sometimes radiation therapy.
 Surgery may be an option in some cases.
 You may be offered palliative treatment to manage symptoms.

 It is possible for the cancer to come back in another part of your body.
 In this case, you may have treatment that focuses on the area where the cancer has returned.
 Talk to your doctors about the options.
 You can also call Cancer Council 13 11 20 for more information.